Conference Agenda

 • Where are we with mature and emerging markets?

-4.15pm Close & 2024 Student Housing Industry Drinks Reception for Speakers and Attendees
+4.15pm Close of conference followed by The 2025 Student Housing Industry Drinks Reception for Speakers and Attendees